vinodkd/guts/src/book/01_size.md

 ### Question 4: Is a class an Operation?
 What about functions?

-At first sight, this question seems trivially answerable: line 1 in Program 1 is the only "working" Operation, so the others should'nt have much importance.
-However, it becomes interesting when contrasted with other languages that do not necessarily need containers such as classes nor a predetermined function like `main`.
+At first sight, this question seems trivially answerable: line 1 in Program 1 is the only "working" Operation, so the others shouldn't have much importance.
+However, it becomes interesting when contrasted with other languages that do not necessarily need containers such as classes or a predetermined function like `main`.
 The same hello world in ruby (or Python), for example, would be:

 		# program 4
 		print "Hello World", "\n"	#SLOC:1, Size: ?

 > Note: Yes, I know that this is possible because of "Platform affordances" and that behind the scenes are some intelligent defaults.
 I also realize that this is not the same as Java's `System.out`.
 As mentioned before, we'll deal with this "tip of the iceberg"-ness later.

-Now it seems intuitive that the first program is "larger" than the second one, doesnt it?
+Now it seems intuitive that the first program is "larger" than the second one, doesn't it?
 Or, to contrast in the other direction, what if we wrote our HelloWorld.java like so?

 		// program 5
 		public class HelloWorld{